akashc1/projects/learning-models/supervised-classifiers/README.md

 ### Part 2: [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression)

 This part was a cool extension of perceptron since it has an additional layer of complexity with the logistic function.
-This also introduces the [softmax function](https://en.wikipedia.org/wiki/Softmax_function) to create a valid probability distribution, which make things a little bit harder.
+This also introduces the [softmax function](https://en.wikipedia.org/wiki/Softmax_function) to create a valid probability distribution, which make things a little bit harder, especially becuse you have to worry about numerical stability with exponentiation.